-I am an associate professor at Georgetown University, where I hold tenured appointments in the McCourt School of Public Policy and the Department of Government.
-I am on the Executive Board of the Massive Data Institute, a faculty adviser to the Institute of Politics and Public Service and a faculty affiliate of the Baker Center for Leadership & Governance.
+I am an associate professor at Georgetown University, where I hold appointments in the McCourt School of Public Policy and the Department of Government.
+At Georgetown, I am also affiliated with the Massive Data Institute and the Lab for Globalization and Shared Prosperity, and am a faculty advisor to the Institute of Politics and Public Service.

 I study American politics, especially public opinion, the news media, partisan polarization, and the loss of confidence in institutions.
 My first book, Why Americans Hate the Media and How it Matters, won the Goldsmith Book Prize from Harvard University’s Shorenstein Center on the Press, Politics and Public Policy and the McGannon Award for Social and Ethical Relevance in Communications Policy Research.
 I was recently part of a team of eight scholars who co-authored Words that Matter: How the News and Social Media Shaped the 2016 Presidential Campaign, which was released from Brookings Institution Press in 2020.
 I direct the American Institutional Confidence Poll, which is a panel survey with waves in 2018, 2021 and 2023.

 I have been a member of the Executive Council of the Elections, Public Opinion and Voting Behavior (EPOVB) section of the American Political Science Association (APSA), a member of the Faculty Advisory Board of the Centennial Center at APSA, a senior fellow at the Brookings Institution, and the president of the National Capital Area Political Science Association.